GDSC-IGDTUW-Autumn-of-Code-2022/dsa-foundation/Palindromic String/README.md

 When x is odd, we will traverse till y and append the disctint characters in our string (like a, b, c .....)

-After traversing till y, we will traverse till x//2 to append 1 character (in this case "a") in the array s.
+After traversing till y, we will traverse till half of x to append 1 character (in this case "a") in the array s.
 Now we will reverse the given s and store it in l  and append l's elements in the end of s.

     elif x!=1 and x%2!=0: